mdda/deep-learning-workshop/ideas.md

               -  Since we care about the length of the silences to more accurately guess which ones are the EOS tags
            -  Could use raw silence detector to give 'start of potential EOS' signals to learn from
               -  Need to see how many potential EOS candidates are produced, to see whether rationing on invention is required
+              -  This turns out to be easy : The VQ-VAE process gives us just 1 'silence' symbol
         -  But if we have silences, plus (say) 10-50 distinct words, does that give us a sequence we can do vector-DTW on?
            -  Benefit of words over phonemes is that we have words-in-sentence-i directly
+           -  OTOH, 10% error bars around text length mean ~60secs of content for middle words in 10min clip
+              -  So, word embeddings v. diluted/noisy
-        -  Some words have several readings (even short ones : and, of, a, the)
+        -  Some words have several readings (often short ones : and, of, a, the)
            -  Need to select 'mid-range' of frequency for words for best info-per-training measure
      -  Alternative approaches
         -  DTW (Dynamic Time Warping)